fjvallarino/monomer/tasks.md

     - Maybe passing the current root as a parameter?
     - Find a way of providing a function that creates the updated UI, and avoid storing it in state?
     - Just use a field in WidgetInstance?
+    - It does not seem possible with current design
+      - What about adding ep and sp to Widget/WidgetInstance?
+      - Create PWidget/PWidgetInstance
   - Create application widget, based on composite
     - Remove UserTask concept, handle it as WidgetTask
   - Support long running tasks that can provide events through a channel